Radio Pakistan: Management

-In accordance with the act, a board of directors is responsible for the management of the Pakistan Broadcasting Corporation; the general management is in the hands of a director general, who is appointed by the Government of Pakistan.
-In total, the board is made up of 12 members, including the director general.
+In accordance with PBC's Act subsequent amendment through a Presidential Ordinance in 2024, a board of directors is responsible for the management of the Pakistan Broadcasting Corporation.
+The general management of PBC is in the hands of a director general, who now is appointed by the Federal Government on the recommendation of Board.
+In total, the board is made up of 18 members, out of which 11 are Independent Directors hailing from private sector and 7 ex-officio members including the director general.
+The composition of the Board is as follows: